-Now the division and the hierarchy of values reveal how the dynamic exigence of rational self-consciousness for self-consistency unfolds into a body of morel precepts concretely operative in a moral consciousness. loi sensitive desires and aversions arise spontaneously; their objects cannot be willed until they are subsumed under some intelligible order; intelligible orders are linked one with another in mutual dependence, or as condition and conditioned, or as part and whole; and prior to becoming engaged of one's own choice, one already is engaged in the process by the fact of one's desires and aversions, by one's intelligent grasp of the intelligible orders under which they can be satisfied, and by one's self-consciousnes: of oneself as an actually rational knower and a potentially rational doer.
-For "not to choose" is not the object of a possible choice and, while one's choices can be reasonable or not, while they can be more reasonable or less, still one's own rational consciousness is an accomplished fact in the field of knowing and it demands in the name of its own consistency its extension into the field of doing.
+Now the division and the hierarchy of values reveal how the dynamic exigence of rational self-consciousness for self-consistency unfolds into a body of moral precepts concretely operative in a moral consciousness.
+For time-dynamia-state-oxigence-is not a set of words in a book; South sensitive desires and aversions arise spontaneously; their objects cannot be willed until they are subsumed under some intelligible order; intelligible orders Wink are linked one with another in mutual dependence, or as condition and conditioned. or as part and whole; and prior to becoming engaged of one's own choice, one already is engaged in the process by the fact of one's desires and aversions, by one's intelligent grasp of the intelligible orders under which they can be satisfied, and by one's self-consciousness of oneself as an actually rational knower and a potentially milonal door, In brief, there is no question of cheasing not beretroosey for that involves a contradiction.
+The only question is whether one choice or choices will be pational tat the will be more retional or loss.

+rational doer.
+For "not to choose" is not them object of a reasonable possible choice and, while one's choices can be retioned or reasonable not, while they can be more wathered or less, still one's own rational consciousness is an accomplished fact in the and field of knowing and it demands in the name of its own consistency its extension into the field of doing.
 Such is the dynamic exigence, the operative, moral imperative.
-But as it concretely exists and functions in consciousness, it is immenent in its own concrete presuppositions and implications.
-It demands, not consistency in the abstract, but consistency in my consciousness. not the superficial consistency purchased by the flight obtained by self-deception and rationalization nor the inadequate consistency that is content to be no worse than the next fellow, but the penetrating, honest, complete consistency that alone meets the requirements of the detached, disinterested, unrestricted desire to know.
-Nor is this all for, in the concrete, consistency means consistent terminal objects.
-But if there are to be terminal objects, there must be intelligible orders; their intelligibility must be genuine, and not the mere seeming that results from the soctosis of the dramatic subject or the individual, group, or general bias of common sense.
+But as it concretely existsm and functions in consciousness, it is immonent in its own concrete presuppositions and implications.
+It demands, not consistency in the abstract, but consistency in my consciousness, not the superficial consistency purchased by the flight from self-consciousness nor the illusory consistency obtained by self-deception and rationalization nor the inadequate consistency that is content to be no worse than the next fellow, but the penetrating, honest, complete consistency that alone meets the requirements of the detached, disinterested, unrestricted desire to know.
+Nor is this all, for in the concrete consistency means consistent terminal objects.
+Utrexcludes choice of the barband repudintion of the whale shales of the conditioned and repudiation of the condition, choice of the antered off and repudiation of the consequence.
+But if there are to be invelligible terminal objects, there must be intelligible orders; their intelligibility must be genuine, and not the more seeming that results from the scotosis of the dramatic subject or the individual, group, or general bias of common sense.
 If the terminal objects are to be consistent, then there is no room for choosing the part and repudiating the whole, for choosing the conditioned and repudiating the condition, for choosing the antecedent and repudiating the consequent.

-Finally, intelligible orders include concrete objects of desire and exclude concrete objects of aversion, and so from the dynamic exigence of rational self-consciousness, by the simple process of asking what in fact that exigence concretely is, there can be determined a body of ethical principles.
+Finally, intelligible orders include concrete & jects of desire and exclude concrete objects of aversion, and so from the dynamic exigence of rational self-consciousness, by the simple process of asking what in fact that exigence concretely is, there can be determined a body of ethical principles.

-The Method of Ethics
+1.4 The Method of Ethics.